Stanford in Santa Clara County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Education • Women.
 A significant historical year for this entry is 1896.

 Location.
 37° 25.517′ N, 122° 10.418′ W. Marker is in Stanford, California, in Santa Clara County.
-Marker is at the intersection of Santa Teresa Street and Roble Drive, on the right when traveling east on Santa Teresa Street.
+It is at the intersection of Santa Teresa Street and Roble Drive, on the right when traveling east on Santa Teresa Street.
 The resin marker is mounted to a metal post at the sidewalk.
 Touch for map.
 Marker is in this post office area: Stanford CA 94305, United States of America.
 Touch for directions.

 More about this marker.
 Inset Images:

-Life’s Lessons | Nearly all undergraduates live on campus all four years, learning from each other in vibrant residential communities.
+Lifes Lessons | Nearly all undergraduates live on campus all four years, learning from each other in vibrant residential communities.

 Images (left to right): Stanford University Archives, Tamer Shabani/University Communications, Stanford University Archives

 Also see . . .
 A history of Stanford.
+University website entry:

 Credits.
-This page was last revised on September 1, 2023.
+This page was last revised on October 26, 2025.
 It was originally submitted on September 1, 2023, by Joseph Alvarado of Livermore, California.
-This page has been viewed 66 times since then and 10 times this year.
+This page has been viewed 151 times since then and 11 times this year.
 Photos: 1, 2. submitted on September 1, 2023, by Joseph Alvarado of Livermore, California.